-The diagram below provides an overview of the Group structure by sector in which the main subsidiaries are shown.
-For a complete overview of the composition of the Group, please refer to the Notes to the Financial Statements
+The diagram on page 21 provides an overview of the Group structure by sector in which the main subsidiaries are shown.
+For a complete overview of the composition of the Group, please refer to the Notes to the Financial Statements.